openrocket/openrocket.github.io/_tutorials/pods_and_boosters.md

 OpenRocket 22.02 introduced the concept of `pods` and `boosters`, which are *almost* the same thing but not quite.

   <script>
-    addWarningMessage('For this tutorial we'll refer to both generically as `pods`; at the end we'll discuss the few key differences between them.', true)
+    addWarningMessage("For this tutorial we'll refer to both generically as `pods`; at the end we'll discuss the few key differences between them.", true)
   </script>

 In addition to this tutorial, check out the example rockets included in OR that demonstrate what is described here (`File -> Open example`).